-Galley cabinets should have the heaviest items stored on the bottom and lighter items placed higher.
-After loading, put skillets and canned goods on the floor or bottom shelf, while cereals and crackers can be stored higher.
-Use unbreakable-type plates and saucers, and consider storing your dish towels around them.
+The heaviest items should be stored on the bottom, with lighter items placed higher.
+When loading, put skillets and canned goods on the floor or bottom shelf, while cereals and crackers can be stored higher.
+Use unbreakable plates and saucers, and consider wrapping them in dish towels to secure them.